and the calm is deep where the quiet waters flow

 She gasped at the sight of him.
 She quickly looked around the room before locating the child and then bent down, her silk clothes flowing about her as if moved by wind.
 She pulled the little girl out from under the desk.

 Wei Wuxian had no time to talk to her at all.
 With the child held in her arms and without another look behind, she rushed into the other room and closed the door.

 Only the smell of wine lingered behind her.

 Wei Wuxian found himself with no idea what to do.
-It wasn’t hard to guess that she and the child must live here—he hadn’t caught the child’s specific scent through the heady fumes of the candles, but hers was distinctive enough to mark her as omega even if he had not seen how pretty she was.
+It wasn’t hard to guess that she and the child must live here—he hadn’t caught the child’s specific scent through the heady fumes of the candles, but hers was distinctive enough to mark her as kunze even if he had not seen how pretty she was.
 Though he had thought half-baked thoughts for months now of meeting another of his kind, he knew not how to proceed now.

 He had never been one for inaction, however.
 Wei Wuxian pushed himself to his feet once more, dusting dirt off of his pants and boots, and made his way to the door on the opposite side of the room.

 He knocked.
 There came the sound of something falling, then a muffled voice, too childish to belong to the girl he had just seen, before some said, “Shush!”